Here's how A Very English Scandal filmed THAT heartbreaking scene with Rinka the Great Dane

 The scene was filmed across three nights in a muddy field with the help of a rain machine.

-“It actually was incredibly cold, so we weren’t particularly lucky with the temperature, but all other conditions were perfect for providing our own rain,” producer Dan Winch tells RadioTimes.com.
+“It was incredibly cold, but apart from this, conditions were perfect for providing our own rain,” producer Dan Winch tells RadioTimes.com.

 Did they use a real dog in the filming?